 While the skies have visibly darkened from the outpouring of chemicals into ambient air, representatives from the Harris County Public Health have reassured residents that the quality of air is being continuously monitored.
 At the time of writing (2 AM, 20 Mar 2019), the Air Quality Index (AQI) has a reading of “MODERATE” – implying that unusually sensitive persons should consider reducing prolonged or heavy exertion.

-At-risk individuals such as pregnant women, children and the elderly are not at significant risk at the time of writing.
-The AQI is updated real-time and can be accessed by readers at https://www.readyharris.org/Deer-Park-Fire.
+At-risk individuals such as pregnant women, children, and the elderly are not at significant risk at the time of writing.
+The AQI is updated in real-time and can be accessed by readers at https://www.readyharris.org/Deer-Park-Fire.

 The Toxicity of Fire Smoke

-Additionally, due to the rapid introduction of large quantities of synthetic polymers into building infrastructure in the last few decades alone, the release of hydrogen cyanide and inorganic acids represent additional toxic threats.
+Additionally, due to the rapid introduction of large quantities of synthetic polymers into building infrastructure in the last few decades alone, the release of hydrogen cyanide and inorganic acids represents additional toxic threats.

 Regardless, studies have suggested that carbon monoxide production as a result of incomplete combustion, is still the major toxicant in modern fires.